mschmitt/shocpp/README.md

 - No authentication of charger.
 - No encryption.
+- Supports only one charger, so no load sharing.
-- There is no argument against scaling out to multiple chargers by running multiple instances.
+- Scaling out to multiple chargers by running multiple instances on multiple ports should be possible.

 ## Architecture